 - to process and respond to any complaint made by you; and

-- to comply with any law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority.
+- to comply with any law, rule, regulation, decision or direction of a regulator, or in co-operation with any governmental authority.

 We may disclose your personal information to:

 - our employees, related bodies corporate, our network of authorised dealers and resellers, contractors or service providers for the purposes of operation of our website or our business, fulfilling requests by you, and to otherwise provide services to you.
 The service providers that we may disclose your information to include, without limitation, web hosting providers, IT systems administrators, mailing houses, couriers, payment processors, data entry service providers, electronic network administrators, debt collectors, and professional advisors such as accountants, solicitors and consultants;